 We compute the constraint independence subsets by constructing a graph G, whose nodes are the set of all array reads used in the given set of constraints.
 For the first example in the section, the set of nodes is $\{A[1], A[2], A[3], A[4], A[7], A[8]\}$ .
 We add an edge between nodes $n_i$ and $n_j$ of G if and only if there exists a constraint c that contains both as operands.
 Once the graph G is constructed, we apply a standard algorithm to determine G's connected components.
 Finally, for each connected component, we create a corresponding independent subset of constraints by adding all the constraints that contain at least one of the nodes in that connected component.
 At the implementation level, we don't construct the graph G explicitly.
-Instead, we keep the nodes of G in a union-find structure [17], which we update each time we add a new constraint.
+Instead, we keep the nodes of G in a union-find structure (as described in Chapter 21 of Cormen et al. [2001]), which we update each time a new constraint is added.

 There are two additional issues that our algorithm has to take into account.
 First, an array read may contain a symbolic index.
-In this case, we are conservative, and merge all the elements of that array into a single subset.
+In this case, we